-RJ Metrics recently released their latest update for Twitter Number of Users and Twitter User Engagement statistics.
+RJ Metrics recently released its latest update for Twitter Number of Users and Twitter User Engagement statistics.

-As a skeptic, I’m weary of most social media statistics.
-However, as a marketer it’s my job to analyze data that comes my way and offer my opinions and analysis of how it will affect you or your business.
+As a sceptic, I’m wary of most social media statistics.
+However, as a marketer, it’s my job to analyze data that comes my way and offer my opinions and analysis of how it will affect you or your business.

 - Number of new Twitter users per month is about 6.2 million (down about 20%)

-- Past 6 months have shown steady decline in new Twitter account registrations
+- Past 6 months have shown a steady decline in new Twitter account registrations

 - 2009 ended with just over 75 million active users